 Byron McBride, 19, has been identified as the gunman in the shooting death of 6-year-old Kingston Frazier.

-Kingston was last seen about 1:15 a.m CST, Thursday morning in the parking lot of a Kroger grocery store in Jackson, Miss.
-His mother, Ebony Archie, left him asleep in her Toyota Camry while she briefly went inside of the store.
+Kingston was last seen about 1:15 a.m CDT Thursday in the parking lot of a Kroger grocery store in Jackson, Miss.
+His mother, Ebony Archie, left him asleep in her Toyota Camry while she briefly went inside the store.

 While Archie was inside, at least two of the suspects drove into the Kroger parking lot in a two-door 2014 Honda Civic Coupe and pulled alongside her Camry.
 The suspect in the passenger seat jumped into Archie’s car and drove away with Kingston inside.

 At 9:47 a.m.
 CDT, approximately nine hours after Kingston was abducted, reports began to trickle in that he had been found.
 The Mississippi Bureau of Investigation canceled the Amber Alert that had been issued for him.